 Software development outsourcing can be described as a process of partnering with external software development vendors or managed service providers to carry out a project or a part of it.
 Outsourcing software development services is efficient for companies that lack in-house resources or expertise.

 Other common reasons to hire an IT solutions provider can be limited development budget and timeline, absence of certain tools and licenses for software implementation, or insufficient risk and project management experience.

 Why is outsourcing software development to a third-party vendor so popular?

-To keep it simple, outsourcing some parts of a software project or the entire work enables businesses to reduce software development costs.
+To keep it simple, outsourcing some parts of a software solution or the entire work enables businesses to reduce the budget of their software development project.
 In addition to that, it allows project stakeholders to pace up and follow through with their primary business challenges.

 Are you a project owner or product manager?
 Below is a list of pitfalls that you should look out for when searching for a vendor.
-It is a perfect guide if you want outsourcing your projects to be successful and worthwhile.
+It is a perfect guide if you want your project outsourcing to be successful and worthwhile.